OpenVidu/openvidu-local-deployment/README.md

 # OpenVidu Local Deployment
-Docker compose to run OpenVidu locally for development purposes
+Docker Compose files to run OpenVidu locally for development purposes.

 ## Requirements
 On **Windows** and **MacOS**: